di1eep/NeinaAssignment/README.md

     - **Users**: Contains data about students and professors, including hashed passwords.
     - **Meetings**: Manages scheduled meetings between students and professors.

-### Deployment:
-- **AWS Instance**: Both the frontend and backend are deployed on an AWS instance.
-- **Environment Variables**: Not yet implemented; sensitive details are currently hardcoded in the code.

 ---